 At the undergraduate level, UMUC offers the Bachelor of Arts (BA) and Bachelor of Science (BS) degrees, and Bachelor of Technical and Professional Studies (BTPS) degrees, as well as the Associate of Arts (AA) degree and five certificates.
-The Associate of Arts degree, the Bachelor of Science in general studies, and several other certificates are available only to active duty military personnel and other who conform to special stipulations.
-The Bachelor of Technical and Professional Studies degree programs are available only to students who have earned the Associate of Applied Science degree from a community college with which UMUC has an appropriate articulation agreement.
+The Associate of Arts degree, the Bachelor of Science in general studies, and several other certificates are available only to active duty military personnel and others who conform to special stipulations.

 Except for those restricted programs, current UMUC degree programs are open to UMUC students anywhere in the world.
 However, offerings sufficient to complete every program may not be available at every location or in every format.
-Students should consult Academic Advisors, current schedules, and site-specific materials to determine which programs they may normally expect to complete from their geographic location.
+Students should consult advisors, current schedules, and site-specific materials to determine which programs they may normally expect to complete from their geographic location.
 Requirements for degrees vary according to the major and minor.
 The requirements that all candidates for the bachelor's degree must meet are summarized in the following section.